 Speedy Sixers: This amazing group gets heats all to themselves, and usually it doesn't matter if they make the correct heat, since speedy sixers events don't score.
 UNLESS your coach has put you in a scoring heat, but the coach should tell you that before the start of the meet.
 Just make sure you get them to the blocks before the start of their event.
 So to recap, speedy sixers go first but can’t score.
 Next are exhibition heats, the number of which will vary from meet to meet, but again no score.
 Last, one heat of scoring swimmers.

 Jumping In: One trap that many new families fall for is “we jump in after every home meet!”
 Don’t fall for that one!
 Sure, lots of kids may jump in, but there are also lots of kids who don't.
-Many wise parents have learned to give their kids the following option: You can jump in, or we can go , but you can’t do both (Yay wise parents!).
+Many wise parents have learned to give their kids the following option: You can jump in, or we can go out to eat with the team, but you can’t do both (Yay wise parents!).
 Which brings us to our next set of tips.

+Post meet get together: After every home meet, the captains will coordinate a place for the team to gather and debrief.
+Often times it is at IHOP.

 Last Home Meet: After the last home meet the kids actually do all jump in.
-Even if you chose not to go to after any of the home meets, I do encourage you to stay for this event.
+Even if you chose not to go to out after any of the home meets, I do encourage you to stay for this event.
 It is a nice chance to give ourselves a pat on the back and say “Good Job!
 You survived!”

 Twin Lakes (Home meets)